ahmad-ali14/dg-url/README.md

  Reform google drive and dropbox urls so you can host your photos on gDrive or dropbox then use them directly in your html code for img.src attribuite.

- dg-url is a client side function.
+ dg-url is a client & server side function.